DerGuru/The-Resonant/New Chapters/Part4/P4-08_Tokyo_Underground.md

 "Casualties?
 Thousands.
 Tens of thousands if it reaches the surface before we can stop it."

-Jason looked at the pattern one more time—at the vicious intelligence behind those geometries, at the cold satisfaction it radiated at their fear.
+Jason looked at the pattern one more time - at the vicious intelligence behind those geometries, at the cold satisfaction it radiated at their fear.

 He thought of Kira.
 Of the students.
 Of everyone they were building a future for.